jrjhealey/MultiGeneBlastParser/README.md

   -r, --references      Display relevant references.
 This option cannot be
                         used with any others.
   -q, --query           Output the query sequence information (and write a
                         file).
+[Boolean]
   -s, --sighits         Output the table of significant hits (and write a
                         file).
+[Boolean]
   -b, --blastfile       Output the table of BLAST hits for each match (and
                         write a file).
+[Boolean]
   -o OUTFILE, --outfile OUTFILE
                         Name stem for all output files (extensions are set internally).
   -m MAX_RESULT, --max_result MAX_RESULT
-                        Return results for just the top n details sections (Def: 50).
+                        Return results for just the top n details sections [Def: 50].
-  --clusterfile CLUSTERFILE
-                        The text file of hits output by MGB.
-By default this is called 'clusterblast_output.txt'.
 ```

 ###### A simple invocation may look like:

-    python MGBparser.py --clusterfile clusterblast_output.txt --outfile myoperon
+    python MGBparser.py --clusterfile clusterblast_output.txt --outfile myclusters

 This would simply return as many hits as are in the input file, but will silently write files with the BLAST infomation and operon locations with the filename prefix `myoperon*`.

 A more comprehensive invocation might look like:

-    python MGBparser.py --clusterfile clusterblast_output.txt --outfile myoperon -m 10 -qsbv
+    python MGBparser.py --clusterfile clusterblast_output.txt --outfile myclusers -m 10 -qsbv

 Which would run the script as before, but this time only return the top 10 hits (`-m 10`), whilst
 also printing and writing files with the details of the input sequence, BLAST results, operon locations,
 significant hit descriptions and would print many more status and information messages.

 Here is some example output (as generated from the `/test_data/single_clusterblast_output.txt` file):